Stay abreast of COVID-19 information and developments here

 Liquidity: You need to ensure that enough liquidity will be available for costs, liabilities and taxes to be met without having to dispose of assets at possibly the wrong time and at relatively low prices.
 The following assets can be taken into account to determine the liquidity in your estate:

 Life insurance is one way of providing money to be paid into your estate to ensure liquidity.
 Domestic life policies are deemed property in your estate.
-If you have nominated private individuals as beneficiaries, the proceeds will be paid to these beneficiaries directly but will be dutiable in your estate.
+If you have nominated private individuals as beneficiaries, the proceeds will be paid to these beneficiaries directly but will be dutiable in your estate, with the executor being able to claim a proportionate part of estate duty from the nominated beneficiaries.

 Expert advice is crucial in dealing with cross-border estate and tax planning.